nextauthjs/next-auth/www/docs/providers/twitter.md

 ```

 :::tip
-Enable the *"Request email address from users"* option in your app permissions if you want to save the users email address on sign up.
+You must enable the *"Request email address from users"* option in your app permissions if you want to obtain the users email address.
 :::

 ![twitter](https://user-images.githubusercontent.com/7902980/83944068-1640ca80-a801-11ea-959c-0e744e2144f7.PNG)